 At St Joseph’s, all staff treat the safeguarding of pupils as upmost priority, by ensuring they take safeguarding duties seriously and promote the well-being of all our children by:

-- Developing and implementing robust measures to help us identify and report any safeguarding concerns.
+- Developing and implementing robust measures to help us identify and report any safeguarding concern;

-- Keeping updated and well informed to help raise awareness and understanding of Child Protection issues.
+- Keeping updated and well informed to help raise awareness and understanding of Child Protection issues; and

 - Promoting an awareness and understanding of how children can keep themselves safe.